biasmv/pv/doc/coloring.rst

 Opacity
 --------------------------------------------------------------------------

-In addition to RGB color, an opacity of structures can be controlled as well.
+In addition to RGB color, the opacity of structures can be controlled as well.
 Opacity (alpha) is handled like the other RGB components.
 To render a structure semi-transparently, simply pass a color with an alpha smaller than one to the color operations.

 Additionally, the opacity of a rendered structure can directly be changed by calling :func:`BaseGeom.setOpacity`, for example, to change the opacity of all structures to 0.5,